christian-vorhemus/autcar/docs/3_Autonomous_Driving.md

   ```
  python autcar/src/training_sample.py
   ```
-  Training will take 30-60 minutes with 20 epochs depending on your PC.
+  Training will roughly take 30-60 minutes with ~2000 images and 20 epochs depending on your PC.
 The output should be a file named `driver_model.onnx`

 ### 4) Test your model